hacs/documentation/source/docs/use/index.md

 Use the sidebar to navigate this section.

-!!! note
 This section explains how to use HACS.
 It does not show how to contribute to HACS or how to publish.

-    - If you want to publish something that can be handled by HACS, take a look at the [publisher documentation](/docs/publish/index.md)
+- If you want to publish a repository to HACS, take a look at the [publisher documentation](/docs/publish/index.md).
-    - If you want to contribute something for HACS itself, take a look at the [contributor documentation](/docs/contribute/index.md)
+- If you want to contribute to HACS itself, take a look at the [contributor documentation](/docs/contribute/index.md)

 ## Getting started with HACS